Opened 14 years ago

 • postgers-devel

 So it turns out that we must provide at least development RPMs for cups, mysql and postgres if we want to have these options enabled in the binary Qt RPMs we provide.
-We also must provide RPMs for lxlite and wlink but it's even more unclear what to do with SRPMs for them as we don't have the wlink sources and lxlite probably needs VisualAge?
-C rather than GCC.
+We also must provide RPMs for lxlite and wlink but it's even more unclear what to do with SRPMs for them as we don't have the wlink sources and lxlite probably needs VisualAge C rather than GCC.

 Taking the amount of work necessary to do all these packages (and the work we need to do for the RPM bootstrap package, see my mail), it sounds unrealistic to release Qt tomorrow (the current deadline is 22 Oct).
 I guess we need an extra week at least.

-comment:7 Changed 14 years ago by ydario
+comment:7 by ydario, 14 years ago

 I think some misunderstanding is here.

 A source package SRPMS is required only to rebuild a package, not to build it from scratch.
-In both cases the build requires clause must be satisfied, but it is not mandatory to have a RPM for required libraries: e.g. if you need mysql.lib and it is in the /usr/lib directory, gcc will be happy and rpmbuild will not complain for it (in this case a BuildRequires?: mysql-devel must not be present in spec file).
+In both cases the build requires clause must be satisfied, but it is not mandatory to have a RPM for required libraries: e.g. if you need mysql.lib and it is in the /usr/lib directory, gcc will be happy and rpmbuild will not complain for it (in this case a BuildRequires: mysql-devel must not be present in spec file).

 Rpmbuild simply drives the build system using rules in .spec file, no rules no checks.